QuantEcon/python-lecture-sandpit.myst/lectures/five_preferences.md

 ## Figure 2.11

-I compute the best-case and worst-case expected utility by numerically solving optimization problems with respect to the change of measure.
+Here we compute  best-case and worst-case expected utility by numerically solving optimization problems with respect to the change of measure.

 ```{code-cell} ipython3
 :tags: [hide-input]